caz002/cse15l-lab-reports/lab-report-3.md

 ## 3) `-X`
 ### Example 1:
 `-X` will keep the contents of the file in the terminal after you quit the preview, which can be helpful if you are working in the terminal and do not want to have to switch between viewing the file and coding in the terminal.

+-Input:
+`czhang@Catherines-MBP skill-demo1 % less -X ./technical/plos/journal.pbio.0020019.txt`
+-Output: after pressing q
+`

+        Individuals within a wild population show remarkably little morphological variation, given the amount of environmental variation they encounter during development and the amount of genetic variation within the population.
+This phenotypic constancy led to the proposal that individuals were somehow buffered, or canalized, against genetic and environmental variation (Waddington 1942).
+Clearly, such a mechanism would have important evolutionary consequences; because natural selection acts upon phenotypic variation within czhang@Catherines-MBP skill-demo1 % `
 ### Example 2:
 As shown in this example, the contents of the file dafa;df;aev will stay in the terminal even after the key q is pressed.
+The terminal prints what you were viewing or where you left off on the file.
 ### Example 3:
 This command can become a useful shortcut to save time from calling `-less` repeatedly when you want to view the file.